bird-house/birdhouse-docs/docs/source/installation.rst

 Using Birdhouse with Docker
 ---------------------------

-An alternative way to install and deploy Birdhouse Web Processing Services is using `Docker <https://www.docker.com/>`_.
+An alternative way to install and deploy Birdhouse Web Processing Services is using :term:`Docker`.
 The Birdhouse WPS servers are available as Docker image on `Docker Hub <https://registry.hub.docker.com/repos/birdhouse/>`_.
 See an example on how to use them with the :ref:`Emu WPS Docker image <emu:tutorial>`

 .. _anaconda: